benronkin/aparc-registrations/README.md

-This rep contains the files used in APARC Newsletter registration form.
+This rep contains the HTML and JS files used in APARC Newsletter registration form.
+Note that this repo also hosts the JS file for the production HTML page via GitHub Pages, so deleting or renaming this repo will break Production.